menix-os/menix/README.md

 # Menix

-Menix is a modern, lightweight, pragmatic, asynchronous, modular 64-bit kernel.
+Menix is a modular 64-bit kernel written in Rust.

 ## Getting started